 Based on the idea that law is a captivating lens for learning, and that the skills necessary for a legal professional are universal, we offer a rigorous academic program that engages students through issues of law and social justice.

-Courses include Forensic Science, Constitutional Law, and Participation in Government, as well as English, Math, Social Studies, Science, Health & Physical Education, Spanish; electives in visual arts, music, theater, and coding; and Advanced Placement courses in Environmental Science, Microeconomics, English Language & Composition, and Psychology.
+Courses include Forensic Science, Constitutional Law, and Participation in Government, as well as English, Math, Social Studies, Science, Health & Physical Education, Spanish; electives in visual arts, music, and theater; and Advanced Placement courses in Environmental Science, Microeconomics, English Language & Composition, AP Psychology, US History, AP Seminar, and AP Research

 Teachers plan collaboratively so that what students learn in one class is strongly reinforced by instruction in other classes.
 Work is project-based, challenging, and heavily infused with reading and writing.
 Evaluation methods are transparent so that students can track their own progress.